DefGuard/docs/using-defguard-for-end-users/desktop-client/using-multi-factor-authentication-mfa.md

 After configuring VPN on your mobile device and [enabling Biometry](../mobile-client/using-biometry-as-mfa-method.md#setting-up-biometry), we not only enable Biometry based connecting on a mobile device, but add an extra security layer to have the most secure/sophisticated MFA method available.

-After enabling Biometry we create an additional private/public key par, with the private key stored on the hardware/secure storage, and inform in the UI, that this device now can be used for MFA using Biometry on a desktop client:
+After enabling Biometry we create an additional private/public key pair, with the private key stored in hardware/secure storage, and indicate in the UI that this device can now be used for MFA using Biometry on a desktop client:

 <figure><img src="../../.gitbook/assets/device-list-biometry.png" alt="" width="563"><figcaption></figcaption></figure>